vicsz/java-lesson-outlines/README.md

 ## Tip #13: Incorporating Pair Programming
 Incorporate Pair Programming into your development flow to expedite the code review process.
 If Pair Programming is utilized, you may skip the formal pull request or immediately approve it as part of the Pair Programming session.
 Make sure to document who you paired with in the story comments or in the pull request itself for transparency.
-- Deciding When to Pair Program: Standups are an excellent time to decide on pair programming sessions.
+- *Deciding When to Pair Program*: Standups are an excellent time to decide on pair programming sessions.
 It's when you can discuss who needs support and align pairs based on the day's tasks.
-- Picking the Right Pair: If you're struggling with a particular codebase, pair up with the person who wrote it.
+- *Picking the Right Pair*: If you're struggling with a particular codebase, pair up with the person who wrote it.
 This direct transfer of knowledge is incredibly efficient.
-- Remote Pairing Options: Although in-person pairing is ideal for its direct interaction, remote pairing is a viable option with tools like Visual Studio Code Live Share, Zoom, or Tuple.
+- *Remote Pairing Options*: Although in-person pairing is ideal for its direct interaction, remote pairing is a viable option with tools like Visual Studio Code Live Share, Zoom, or Tuple.
 It ensures that geographical distance doesn't hinder the collaborative effort.
-- Focus and Productivity: Pair programming naturally boosts focus.
+- *Focus and Productivity*: Pair programming naturally boosts focus.
 Each partner keeps the other on task, minimizing distractions and preventing the tendency to drift off into less productive activities.
-- Ego Aside: Successful pair programming requires setting your ego aside.
+- *Ego Aside*: Successful pair programming requires setting your ego aside.
 It's about learning and solving problems together.
-If someone is resistant to pairing, it's important to understand why and address any underlying issues.
+If someone is resistant to pairing, it could signal they're defensive about their code base, potentially hiding something, or simply unaware of their knowledge gaps due to the Dunning-Kruger effect.
+Pairing with them becomes even more crucial in these situations.
+Understanding phenomena like the [Dunning-Kruger effect](https://en.wikipedia.org/wiki/Dunning–Kruger_effect) and [Imposter Syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) is important for navigating these dynamics, promoting a culture of openness and continuous improvement.
-- A Valuable Tool: Consider pair programming as a valuable tool in your development toolbox.
+- *A Valuable Tool*: Consider pair programming as a valuable tool in your development toolbox.
 It's not just about coding together; it's a practice that enhances code quality, team knowledge, and project momentum.

 ## Pair Programming Challenge
 Challenge yourself and your team to try pair programming on your engagements.
 Set goals to pair program a certain number of times per week and reflect on the benefits and challenges.
 It's a practice that, when embraced, can significantly improve the development process and team dynamics.
 Encourage sharing experiences and tips within the team to make the most out of this collaborative approach.